sigoden/htte/docs/variable.md

 ### jsonpath

-Hest use [jsonpath](https://github.com/dchester/jsonpath) to select the data.
+Htte use [jsonpath](https://github.com/dchtteer/jsonpath) to select the data.

 The jsonpath of the token is `$.auth.registerJohn.res.body.user.token`, the variable to access that value is $auth.registerJohn.res.body.user.token